MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 - **Enabled**: Unless the SSPI caller explicitly disables this protocol version using [SCH_CREDENTIALS](/windows/win32/api/schannel/ns-schannel-sch_credentials) structure, SChannel SSP may negotiate this protocol version with a supporting peer.
 - **Disabled**: SChannel SSP won't negotiate this protocol version regardless of the settings the SSPI caller may specify.

-The system administrator can override the default (D)TLS and SSL protocol version settings by creating DWORD registry values "Enabled" and "DisabledByDefault".
 These registry values are configured separately for the protocol client and server roles under the registry subkeys named using the following format:

 <SSL/TLS/DTLS> \<major version number\>.\<minor version number\>\<Client\Server>